Solo to the South Pole, Delivered by Atkins

 Jenny is contacted by women all over the world who’ve been inspired by her racing endeavours and career to date.
 “Inspired” is the common thread running through all these messages of support, however for some time Jenny has wanted to take this further and encourage individuals to turn that inspiration into something tangible.

-We’re looking for mass participation whereby individuals and schoolchildren across the UK pledge to take on a new challenge or goal in the same amount of time it takes Jenny to reach the South Pole.
+We’re looking for mass participation whereby individuals and schoolchildren across the UK and US pledge to take on a new challenge or goal in the same amount of time it takes Jenny to reach the South Pole.
 This doesn’t have to be an athletic achievement but will lean towards it and can include anything from running a 10k race, mastering a fear of public speaking or learning how to code.

 “If there’s one thing I want to achieve it is to inspire schoolchildren to realise they’re capable of more than they ever dreamed of.
 I’d like nothing more than a child to be following my attempt and to realise it’s something they themselves could tackle one day”